Suggester/Documentation/trello/events/new-suggestion.md

-# Trello Integration Configuration: When a new suggestion is submitted (action)
+# Trello Integration Configuration Example: When a new suggestion is submitted

 ### What is it for?
 This subsetting allows you to define on what list will new suggestions be added